hfcRed/Player-Tracker/README.md

 You can get the latest version of the Player Tracker in [Releases](https://github.com/hfcRed/Player-Tracker/releases/latest).

+## Suport

+If you encounter any problems or need help with the package dont hesitate to shoot me a message on Discord:
+Red#1832

 ## License

 Player Tracker falls under the [MIT License](https://github.com/hfcRed/Player-Tracker/blob/main/LICENSE) and is free to use and redistribute.